 Hurricane -- A local drink of rum and passion-fruit punch.

-jambalaya (jum-ba-lie-ya) -- A stew of yellow rice, sausage, seafood, poultry, vegetables, and spices.
+jambalaya (jum-ba-lie-ya) -- A simmer of yellow rice, sausage, seafood, poultry, vegetables, and spices.

 lagniappe (lan-yap) -- A little something extra: a bonus freebie.